airr-community/airr-standards/docs/api/adc_api.rst

     * - Field
       - Description
     * - ``max_size``
       - The maximum value for the ``size`` query parameter.
-Attempting to retrieve beyond this maximum may trigger an error or may only return ``max_size`` records based upon the data repository behavior.
+Attempting to retrieve data beyond this maximum should trigger an error response.
+The error response should include information about why the query failed and what the maximum size limit is.
     * - ``max_query_size``
       - The maximum size of the JSON query object.